 I spent the better part of this past Saturday doing the dreaded task of cleaning the grill.
-If you are wondering how to clean a grill – I will share with you what I learned, so you can tackle this job too.
+If you are wondering how to clean a gas grill – I will share with you what I learned in this step by step guide, so you can tackle this job too.

 No matter what type of grill you have, I think the basics of cleaning are pretty much the same.